cbstodd/colinstodd-com-jekyll/_posts/tech/2020-08-11-MAC-OS-Big-Sur-Not-Showing-As-A-Download-Fix.md

 ---

-Most likely if you're reading this post you have the same interest in trying <a href="https://www.apple.com/macos/big-sur-preview/" target="_blank" rel="noopener">Apple's new operating system</a> which is the successor to OSX.
+If you're reading this post I presume you have the same interest in trying <a href="https://www.apple.com/macos/big-sur-preview/" target="_blank" rel="noopener">Apple's new operating system</a> which is the successor to OSX.
 This one is called <a href="https://www.apple.com/macos/big-sur-preview/" target="_blank" rel="noopener">Big Sur or OS 11</a>.

-I've been a beta tester with apple for years, which I typically only use with my personal mac, as I need the stability with my daily coding Macbook Pro.
+I've been a beta tester with <a href="https://apple.com" title="Apple" target="_blank" rel="noopener">Apple</a> for years, which I typically only use with my personal mac, as I need the stability with my daily coding Macbook Pro.

-Anyway, I was having trouble locating the update and after a few different options I found only for Catalina beta, I thought I'd write this post to help others.
+Anyway, I was having trouble locating the upddate and after a few different options I found only for Catalina beta, I thought I'd write this post to help others.

 <h4 class="blurb">
 I should also note that not every Mac is going to be compatible with Big Sur, which is originally what I thought may have been the issue.
 But fortunately for me I made the cutoff bing a late 2013 Macbook Pro (last model that is officially supported).